Technical Analysis - a definition

 Australian Technical Analysts Association

-Some of the experienced ATAA members contribute to regular articles in
+Some of the experienced ATAA members have contributed to regular

 are available for perusal.

-Melbourne Chapter Vice-President, and a director on the national board.
+the Melbourne Chapter Vice-President, and a former director on the

 And whatever you do,